cumin seed

 whole

-Our Vietnamese whole black peppercorns have an intense aroma, but a more mellow taste with woody flavor notes.
+Our Vietnamese whole black peppercorns have an intense aroma, but a more mellow taste with flavor notes of wood.
+Their medium heat is used in everything from salads to steak.

 1.8 oz - JAR$6